CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm/install.md

-# Intermediate Tutorial: Run CMAQ from c6a.xlarge
+# Install Software and run CMAQv5.4 on c6a.xlarge for the 12km Listos Training Domain

 Instructions are provided to build and install CMAQ on c6a.xlarge compute node installed from  Ubuntu 22.04.2 LTS (GNU/Linux 5.15.0-1031-aws x86_64) Image that contains modules for git, openmpi and gcc.
 The compute node does not have a SLURM scheduler on it, so jobs are run interactively from the command line.